ICPI/GIS/1_QGIS_Tutorials/Section_1_QGIS_Basics/readme.md

 # LEARNING QGIS 3

 > Please note that this tutorial was made using **QGIS 3.10**.
 There may be minor differences between the material presented and the latest version of QGIS.
+As mentioned previously, these tutorials are meant as a quick start guide for using QGIS and are by no means a comprehensive education on geographic concepts or workflows within PEPFAR.

 ---